floraliu1011/CSC101011000/README.md

 ```
 might leads to early abortion.
 Please ensure the line breaks are removed inside each job command.
+3. The entire workflow haven been fully tested, though each individual script were tested.
 2. The file is preferably been split into a multiple of 16 to obtain better use of the computation power

 ## Further reading